tremho/odp-documentation/guide_book/src/how/ec/battery/9-service_prep.md

 embassy-time-queue-utils = { path = "embassy/embassy-time-queue-utils" }
 ```

+_(Note: the entries above also include dependencies for items we will need in upcoming steps and haven't encountered yet)_

-Insure `cargo build` succeeds with your dependencies referenced accordingly before proceeding to the next step.
+Insure `cargo clean` and `cargo build` succeeds with your dependencies referenced accordingly before proceeding to the next step.

 ### Define the MockBatteryDevice wrapper